mhewedy/spwrap/README.md

 For full example and more, see Test cases.

 ## About Mapping strategies:
-`swrap` provides 2 mapping strategies:
+`spwrap` provides 2 mapping strategies:
- - The domain Object to implement either `ResultSetMapper` or `TypedOutputParamMapper` or both
+ - The domain Object - that is used as a return type to the DAO method - to implement either `ResultSetMapper` or `TypedOutputParamMapper` or both.
- - Create a custom class that implement either interfaces and annotate the DAO method with `@Mapper(MyCustomMappingClass.clss)`
+ - Create a custom class that implement either interfaces and annotate the DAO method with `@Mapper(MyCustomMappingClass.clss)`.

-So, which strategy to follow?
+*So, which strategy to follow?*

-The answer is depends on you use case, if the Stored procedure returns the whole object (like in `getCustomer` and `listCustomers` method in the example above, then choose the first strategy by making your domain object impelements the mapping interfaces.
+The answer is depends on you use case, if the Stored procedure returns the whole object (like in `getCustomer` and `listCustomers` method in the example above), then choose the first strategy by making your domain object impelements the mapping interfaces.

 But if the Stored procedure return some output that is not domain-object related (like returning the newly created customer Id, in the example above of `createCustomer` method, then custom mapping strategy is better fit here.

-**NOTE**: Custom mapping strategies could be reused across your domain objects, actually it is better to have a set of generic mapping strategies and use then across your system (like the `GenericIdMapper`).
+**NOTE**: Custom mapping strategies could be reused across your domain objects, actually it is better to have a set of generic mapping strategies and use them across your system (like the `GenericIdMapper`).

-**NOTE**: Mapping classes specified in `@Mapper` annotation overrides the mapping in the return object, in other words if your DAO method returns an object which implements a Mapping interface (either `ResultSetMapper` or `TypedOutputParamMapper`) and the method also annotated with `@Mapper` that points to an object implemeting a Mapping interface, then the object in @Mapper will take precedence.
+**NOTE**: Mapping classes specified in `@Mapper` annotation overrides the mapping of the return object, in other words if your DAO method returns an object which implements a Mapping interface (either `ResultSetMapper` or `TypedOutputParamMapper`) and the method also annotated with `@Mapper` that points to an object implemeting a Mapping interface, then the mapping in the object specified in`@Mapper` will take precedence.

 ## Additional staff: